Dileep1704/knowledge-base-search-engine/README.md

 ### Retrieval
 The current implementation uses **keyword frequency scoring** to rank documents by relevance to the query.
 For production use, upgrade to:
-- **Embeddings**: Use `text-embedding-3-small` (OpenAI) or similar to embed chunks
+- **Embeddings**: Use Gemini embeddings or other embedding models to embed document chunks
 - **Vector Store**: Store embeddings in [Chroma](https://www.trychroma.com/), [Pinecone](https://www.pinecone.io/), or [Weaviate](https://weaviate.io/)
-- **Semantic Search**: Retrieve top-k chunks by cosine similarity
+- **Semantic Search**: Retrieve top-k chunks using similarity search (e.g., cosine similarity)

 ### Augmentation
-Top-k retrieved document chunks (up to 8,000 chars each) are injected into Claude's system prompt.
+Top-k retrieved document chunks are injected into the Gemini prompt as context before generating the answer.

 ### Generation (LLM Prompt)
 ```
 "You are a precise knowledge-base search assistant using RAG.
 Answer the user's question using ONLY the provided document context.
 Be concise but thorough.
-Always mention which document(s) you drew from."
+Mention which document(s) you used.
+If the answer is not found, say so clearly."
 ```

 ---